Benadine30/Exploration-of-Norhwind-traders-sales-data/README.md

-# Exploration-of-Norhwind-traders-sales-data
+# Exploration-of-Northwind-traders-sales-data
 This is Sales &amp; order data, including information on customers, products, orders, shippers, and employees for Northwind Traders, a global food supply company that specializes in supplying gourmet food products to restaurants, cafes, and food retailers around the world.

 As their data analyst, I have been tasked with building a top-level KPI dashboard with SQL queries for the stakeholders and Executive Team.
 This dashboard would give the company's Executives insights into the company's sales performance.
-Some of the insights includes but not limited to:
+Some of the insights include but are not limited to:

 Sales Trends
 Product Performance